 Spark’s own internal logging can often be quite verbose.
 Holden and Joey demonstrate how to effectively search logs from Apache Spark to spot common problems and discuss options for logging from within your program itself.
 Spark’s accumulators have gotten a bad rap because of how they interact in the event of cache misses or partial recomputes, but Holden and Joey look at how to effectively use Spark’s current accumulators for debugging before gazing into the future to see the data property type accumulators that may be coming to Spark in future versions.
 And in addition to reading logs and instrumenting your program with accumulators, Spark’s UI can be of great help for quickly detecting certain types of problems.
 Holden and Joey cover how to quickly use the UI to figure out if certain types of issues are occurring in our job.

 Joey Echeverria is the director of engineering at Rocana, where he builds applications for scaling IT operations built on the Apache Hadoop platform.
 Joey is a committer on the Kite SDK, an Apache-licensed data API for the Hadoop ecosystem.
 Joey was previously a software engineer at Cloudera, where contributed to several ASF projects including Apache Flume, Apache Sqoop, Apache Hadoop, and Apache HBase.
-Joey is also a coauthor of Hadoop Security, published by O’Reilly Media.
+Joey is also a coauthor of Hadoop Security, published by O’Reilly.

 Comments on this page are now closed.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com